UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/abdul_log.md

 June 4

-- Worked on the Use Cases section + Use Case diagram in the Design document - 20 minutes
+- Worked on the Use Cases section + Use Case diagram in the Design document - 20 mins

+June 5

+- Added initial project files to the dev branch - 30 mins
+- Worked on adding finishing touches to the Use Case section in the Design document - 1.25 hrs